-Prolotherapy is one of the most commonly used regenerative medicine injection therapies that Dr. Nelson uses to treat sports-related injures and chronic conditions like arthritis.
+Prolotherapy is one of the most commonly used regenerative medicine injection therapies that Dr. Nelson, ND uses to treat musculoskeletal injures, and chronic conditions like arthritis.

 Table of contents